 Most basically psychodrama is a mode of communication, one which is powerful and effective.
 If a picture is worth a thousand words, what is the value of a motion picture reenactment of what happened?
 This method makes clear the limitations of a purely verbal approach.
 It engages individuals and groups on multiple levels through a combination of channels: visual, auditory, kinesthetic, intuitive, intellectual, emotional, relational, actional/behavioral, etc.

-Psychodrama emphasizes spontaneity and creativity in the here and now and looks at events through the eyes of the person who experienced it.
-The director or leader of the group directs or works with the protagonist or group member whose issue is most in common with those of the rest of the group.
-The director uses auxiliaries, supporting cast/group members who assist in the enactment that helps the protagonist understand, explore, and resolve their concern and indirectly those of the group as well.
+Psychodrama emphasizes each group member as a therapist of every other group member, spontaneity and creativity in the here and now and looks at events through the eyes of the person who experienced it.
+A “protagonist,” the apparent star of the action, is selected based on whose issues are most in common with those of the rest of the group at the time of the session.
+The director coordinates and directs the group in helping the protagonist using auxiliaries, supporting cast/group members who assist in the enactment that helps the protagonist understand, explore, and resolve their concern and indirectly those of the group as well.

 About the Director...

-Rob Pramann, Ph.D., C.G.P., T.E.P., is the Director of Shepherd’s Staff Training in Psychodrama.
-He is a psychologist and also certified as a Group Psychotherapist (2/96), a Practitioner of Psychodrama (2/97) and a Trainer, Educator and Practitioner of Psychodrama (4/01).
+Rob Pramann, Ph.D., ABPP, TEP., is the Director of CCCU Training in Psychodrama.
+He is a psychologist and also certified in Group Psychology (2/15) by the American Board of Professional Psychology, and as a Practitioner of Psychodrama (2/97) and a Trainer, Educator and Practitioner of Psychodrama (4/01) by the American Board of Examiners in Psychodrama, Sociometry and Group Psychotherapy.
 Rob has trained with a number of recognized trainers in psychodrama, first generation students of J. L. Moreno (1889 - 1974), the originator of the method.
 He is a graduate of the Psychodrama Institute of New Haven, where he studied under Eugene Eliasoph, ACSW, TEP, to complete his training for certification as a Practitioner of Psychodrama (CP).
-Following that he trained under of John Nolte, Ph.D., T.E.P., to complete requirements for certification as a Trainer, Educator and Practitioner (T.E.P.) of Psychodrama.
-He has actively pursued training over the last eighteen years because of what the approach has given him both personally and professionally and has functioned in a number of informal and formal training roles.
+Following that he trained under of John Nolte, PhD, TEP, to complete requirements for certification as a Trainer, Educator and Practitioner (TEP) of Psychodrama.
+He has actively pursued training over the last thirty plus years because of what the approach has given him both personally and professionally and has functioned in a number of informal and formal training and teaching roles.
 Rob's training and experience with, and practice of Psychodrama has been varied and extensive.